ant-design/pro-chat/src/ProChat/index.en-US.md

 ## Custom input area

-Sometimes you may feel that the default input area is not user-friendly enough, or if you have some custom input module requirements, you can use renderInputArea for custom input.
-If you do not need an input area, you can pass in `renderInputArea={()=>null}`。
+Sometimes you may feel that the default input area is not user-friendly enough, or if you have some custom input module requirements, you can use inputAreaRender for custom input.
+If you do not need an input area, you can pass in `inputAreaRender={()=>null}`。

 Here is a demonstration case that supports image uploading.
 Try uploading files and submitting them.

-<code src="./demos/renderInputArea.tsx"></code>
+<code src="./demos/inputAreaRender.tsx"></code>

 ## Suspended window usage